Menu

 Wherever possible, we try to make a difference to the wider community too.
 In recent years, this has included forming a relationship with a school in South Africa as part of Rooks Nest's 'Making a Difference' topic.
 Not only did they make connections through writing letters and sending videos about our school experiences, but as a school we were able to fundraise money to send the school six iPads, writing and drawing equipment, educational posters and provided financial support for pupils to receive additional 1:1 tutoring.

-Recently, we instigated a collection to support those impacted by the war in Ukraine.
+We instigated a collection to support those impacted by the war in Ukraine.
 We extended our collection to the local community and were overwhelmed by the donations given by parents, staff and the local villagers.

 Fundraising for Charitable Causes